 -r remotespec Specifies a remote spec.
 The map in the remote spec is used to limit the files affected by the p4 unsubmit command.
 Thus a command such as p4 unsubmit -r rmt @>=17 will affect only the files specified by the remote spec, not all files in the depot.
 FileSpec The files whose changes will be unsubmitted. revSpec If the file argument has a revision, the specified revision is unsubmitted.
 If the file argument has a revision range, the revisions in that range are unsubmitted.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes Yes admin p4 unsubmit //depot/foo#head Unsubmits the last change to //depot/foo.
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required Yes Yes admin p4 unsubmit //depot/foo#head Uns p4 unzip

+Unsubmits the last change to //depot/foo.